• Skip to primary navigation

 Can you freeze mashed potato cakes?

 Yes!
-Once they've cooled, line a baking sheet with parchment paper and freeze the potato cakes for a couple of hours.
-They should be completely frozen patties before you store them in an airtight container or reusable, freezer-friendly bag.
+Once they’ve cooled, line a baking sheet with parchment paper and freeze the potato cakes for a couple of hours.
+They should be completely frozen patties before you store them in a reusable, freezer-friendly bag.
 They will keep for 2-3 months in the freezer.

 Tap stars to rate!